sanchit-kumar-personal/agent-compute-marketplace/README.md

 1. Check current enum values: `\dT+ enum_name`
 2. Verify table structure: `\d table_name`
 3. Make sure all migrations have been applied: `alembic current`

+## Dashboard Features

+The Streamlit dashboard provides real-time monitoring of agent negotiations:

+- **Auto-refresh**: Toggle 5-second auto-refresh in the sidebar
+- **Quote History**: Adjust the number of visible quotes using the rows slider
+- **Negotiation Replay**: Click any quote row and use "Replay negotiation" to watch the turn-by-turn negotiation process
+- **Price Trends**: View historical price trends for all quotes